meisyatulilma/ScrappingMeisya/README.md

 }
 ```
 ## :bar_chart: Data Visualization
 Data that has been obtained from Yahoo.news: Today's News, through automatic scraping will be visualized using the R application.
-To see the visualization results along with the syntax used: [yahoo!news Data Visualization Syntax](https://rpubs.com/meisyatulilma/VisDat_Scrapping_YahooNews)
+To see the visualization results along with the syntax used: [Yahoo.news Scrapping Data Visualization Syntax](https://rpubs.com/meisyatulilma/1198758)

 ## :computer: PPT
 Here is the PowerPoint link related to the project that has been made :